-

 How are the programs different?

-The DPT programs are consistently structured in both locations, provide a similar experience to students, and deliver the same promised excellence, however, they are separately accredited programs.
+The DPT programs are consistently structured in all locations, provide a similar experience to students, and deliver the same promised excellence, however, they are separately accredited programs.

 Does the DPT programs have any informational sessions?